weaviate/weaviate-benchmarking/benchmarker/README.md

   benchmarker [command]

 Available Commands:
-  ann-benchmark  Benchmark ANN Benchmark style hdf5 files dataset        Benchmark vectors from an existing dataset help           Help about any command random-text    Benchmark nearText searches
+  ann-benchmark  Benchmark ANN Benchmark style hdf5 files (this is generally what you want to use) dataset        Benchmark vectors from an existing dataset help           Help about any command random-text    Benchmark nearText searches